Undercaffinated/teaching-calculator/README.md

 Development Method:
   - Design and code algorithms capable of solving several types of math problems to be as comprehensive as possible.
+  - Prioritize speed on the back-end.
+  - Prioritize accessibility and universiality on the front end.